Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Related Surveys

 \section{Related Surveys}

-In the literature, a multitude of surveys center around conventional text summarization methods \citep{el2021automatic, nazari2019survey, allahyari2017text, gambhir2017recent}, including task-specific surveys such as multi-document summarization \citep{sekine-nobata-2003-survey}, cross-lingual summarization \cite{wang-etal-2022-survey}, dialogue-based \cite{tuggener-etal-2021-summarizing} and text generation \cite{zhang2023survey}.
-On the contrary, this survey focuses on user-centric summarization approaches by offering a thorough analysis of controllable text summarization methods, challenges, and prospects.
+In the literature, a multitude of surveys center around conventional text summarization methods \citep{el2021automatic, nazari2019survey, allahyari2017text, gambhir2017recent}, including task-specific surveys such as multi-document summarization \citep{sekine-nobata-2003-survey}, cross-lingual summarization \cite{wang-etal-2022-survey}, and dialogue-based summarization \cite{tuggener-etal-2021-summarizing}.
+There are a few surveys that concentrate on text generation techniques \cite{zhang2023survey, prabhumoye-etal-2020-exploring} and the causal perspective \cite{wang2024recent, hu2021causal} on the same.
+On the contrary, this is the first survey, that focuses on controllable summarization by offering a thorough analysis of CTS methods, challenges, and prospects.